 CHANGES IN SECURITIES LAWS MAY ADVERSELY IMPACT THE FUND'S ABILITY TO SELL AND/OR REPAY OBLIGATIONS UNDER THE NOTES.
 Pursuant to current federal and state exemptions relating to certain securities offered and sold by nonprofit charitable organizations, the Fund does not intend to register the Notes with the SEC or with state securities regulatory bodies in certain states.
 Federal and state securities laws are subject to change and frequently do change.
-Future changes in federal or state laws, rules, or regulations regarding the sale of securities by charitable or other nonprofit organizations may make it more costly and difficult for the Fund to offer and sell Notes.
+Future changes in federal or state laws, rules, or regulations regarding the sale of securities by charitable or other nonprofit organizations may make it more costly or difficult for the Fund to offer and sell Notes.
 If such a change decreases the amount of Notes that the Fund is able to sell, it could adversely impact the Fund's operations and ability to repay its obligations under the Notes.

 THE FUND IS SUBJECT TO LIMITED REGULATORY OVERSIGHT.
-The Fund is not registered with the SEC as an investment company under the Investment Company Act of 1940, as amended (the "Investment Company Act"), and therefore is not required to adhere to certain operational restrictions and requirements of the Investment Company Act.
-The Fund relies on its exclusion from the definition of an investment company provided in Section 3(c)(10) of the Investment Company Act, which applies to companies organized and operated exclusively for religious, educational, benevolent, fraternal, charitable, or reformatory purposes, the net earnings of which do not inure to the benefit of any private shareholder or individual.
-Accordingly, the provisions of the Investment Company Act (which, among other things, would otherwise prohibit the Fund from engaging in certain transactions with its affiliates, and regulate the relationship between advisors and investment companies) are not applicable to the Fund.
+The Fund is not registered with the SEC as an investment company under the Investment Company Act of 1940, as amended (the "Investment Company Act"), and therefore does not adhere to certain operational restrictions and requirements of the Investment Company Act.
+The Fund relies on an exclusion from the definition of an investment company provided in Section 3(c)(10) of the

+Investment Company Act, which applies to companies organized and operated exclusively for religious, educational, benevolent, fraternal, charitable, or reformatory purposes, the net earnings of which do not inure to the benefit of any private shareholder or individual.
+Accordingly, the Fund does not meet the requirements applicable to registered investment companies under the Investment Company Act which, among other things, would prohibit the Fund from engaging in certain transactions with its affiliates and regulate the relationship between advisors and investment companies.
 In addition, because the Fund believes the Notes are exempt from registration under federal securities laws, this Prospectus will not be filed with or reviewed by the SEC.